timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part A-General Provisions/CHAPTER 21-GENERAL.md

 * Any person who fails to implement or conduct, or who otherwise fails to comply with the requirements prescribed by the Secretary for, chemical testing for dangerous drugs or for evidence of alcohol use, as prescribed under this subtitle or a regulation prescribed by the Secretary to carry out the provisions of this subtitle, is liable to the United States Government for a civil penalty of not more than $5,000 for each violation.
 Each day of a continuing violation shall constitute a separate violation.

 ### §2116.
 Marine safety strategy, goals, and performance assessments
 * (a) LONG-TERM STRATEGY AND GOALS.—In conjunction with existing federally required strategic planning efforts, the Secretary shall develop a long-term strategy for improving vessel safety and the safety of individuals on vessels.
-The strategy shall include the issuance of a triennial plan and schedule for achieving the following goals:
+The 5-year strategy shall include the issuance of a plan and schedule for achieving the following goals:

   * (1) Reducing the number and rates of marine casualties.